frictionlessdata/docs/references/tableschema-py.md

 #### `storage.buckets`

 Return list of storage bucket names.
-A `bucket` is a special term which has almost the same meaning as the term `table`.
+A `bucket` is a special term which has almost the same meaning as `table`.
 You should consider `bucket` as a `table` stored in the `storage`.

 - `(exceptions.StorageError)` - raises on any error
 - `str[]` - return list of bucket names